Hritikrai55/justwatch_web_scraping_project/README.md

 # JustWatch Web Scraping Project

-This project involved scraping movie and TV show data from the JustWatch website using Selenium, BeautifulSoup, and Python.
+This project involved scraping movie and TV show data from the JustWatch website using BeautifulSoup and Python.
 The data was then filtered and analyzed using Pandas, and the results were exported to a CSV file for further processing.

 ## Project Description